tsunami643/blog/_posts/2017-09-04-casting-year-one.md

 </video></div>
 <p></p>

-This wasn't just for the *#productionvalue*, but to help me notice if I was dropping frames between games as I watched the delayed stream on my laptop.
+This wasn't just for the *#productionvalue*, but to help me notice how bad frame drops may be between games as I watched the delayed stream on my laptop.
 The rest of the show came from experience, so here's a quick rundown on how to not suck at broadcasting Dota:

 1. #### Get a good microphone